Dr. Mark E. Keenum

 Dr. Mark Everett Keenum became Mississippi State's 19th president Jan.
 5, 2009, following a distinguished public service career.

 Mississippi State has strengthened its role as the flagship research university in the state.
 The Carnegie Foundation for the Advancement of Teaching classified MSU as a university with "very high research activity," the only such designation in Mississippi.
 Dr. Keenum travels frequently to Washington, D.C., meeting with Congressional leaders and federal agency heads to pursue research opportunities and broaden the university's influence on the national level.
-He has also worked closely with the governor, lieutenant governor and Mississippi Legislature in support of higher education in our state.
+He has also worked closely with state leaders in support of higher education in Mississippi.

-Keenum recently was elected to a term on the Southern Association of Colleges and Schools' Commission on Colleges' Executive Council.
-SACS is the recognized regional accrediting body in the 11 U.S. Southern states (Alabama, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee, Texas and Virginia) and in Latin America for those institutions of higher education that award associate, baccalaureate, master's or doctoral degrees.
+Keenum serves as vice-chairman of the Southern Association of Colleges and Schools' Commission on Colleges' Executive Council.
+SACS-COC is the recognized regional accrediting body in the 11 U.S. Southern states (Alabama, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee, Texas and Virginia) and in Latin America for those institutions of higher education that award associate, baccalaureate, master's or doctoral degrees.

-He was also recently elected to a term on the American Public Land-Grant Universities Board of Directors.
+He also is a member of the American Public Land-Grant Universities Board of Directors.
 Based in Washington, D.C., the Association of Public and Land-grant Universities (APLU) is a research and advocacy organization of public research universities, land-grant institutions, and state university systems with member campuses in all 50 states, U.S. territories and the District of Columbia.

 A graduate of Mississippi State University with degrees in agricultural economics, Dr. Keenum began his career at MSU as a faculty member with the Extension Service and the Department of Agricultural Economics.
 He went on to serve as chief of staff to U.S. Senator Thad Cochran in Washington, DC and was Under Secretary of the United States Department of Agriculture prior to returning home to Mississippi State.